Pleosporales » Lophiotremataceae » Atrocalyx

 Description: see Hashimoto et al. (2017).

-Atrocalyx comprises seven species known on four host plants and three plant family namely Acacia (Fabaceae), Acer (Sapindaceae), Cytisus (Fabaceae) and Populus (Salicaceae).
-Atrocalyx is geographically distributed in Belgium, China, Japan, Spain and Thailand.
+Atrocalyx comprises seven species known on four host plants Acacia (Fabaceae), Acer (Sapindaceae), Cytisus (Fabaceae) and Populus (Salicaceae).
+Atrocalyx is found in Asia (China, Japan and Thailand) and Europe (Belgium, Spain).

 About Dothideomycetes